ChrisWhealy/wasm_sha256/docs/080-read-file.md

 ### The Buffer is Full

-If the read buffer is full, then most likely there is more data left on disk to process after we're done processing this buffer.
-Therefore, we know that we will need to process at least `Math.floor($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:
+If the read buffer is full, then irrespectibve of whether we've hit EOF, we know that we need to process at least `Math.floor($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:

 ```wat
 ;; We will need to process at least this many message blocks